Welcome to the Sciencemall-USA Website!

 The spherule beds discovered in the Barberton Greenstone Belt contain an essential history of the meteoritic bombardment of our planet.
 However, they may represent only a small proportion of impacts that occurred during Archean times and have since disappeared without a trace.

-Size of spherule bed material: 48mm L X 35mm W X 27mm D, Weight: 74.1 grams.
-Ships with a Certificate of Authenticity, information about the specimen, and in situ photos!
-A copy of relevant scientific articles included.
+Size of spherule bed material: 65mm L X 62mm W X 10mm D, Weight: 83.5 grams.
+Ships with a Certificate of Authenticity, information about the specimen, tag, tag stand, and in situ photos!
+A copy of relevant scientific articles is included.
 Display base and photo cube not included.
+Note: The front and back are polished flat.
+A very light coating of water was used for the photo.

 This material was legally collected and obtained in a materials trade with a scientific institution.

-Add this incredible specimen to your diverse meteorite collection today and own ultra-rare material that contains evidence of impacts from the Archean!
+Add this incredible specimen to your diverse meteorite collection today and own ultra-rare impact spherule bed material that contains evidence of Earth's bombardment from the Archean!